T. Kim Nguyen

 - continue improving Plone.com and Plone.org, and coordinating those with marketing and communications

-- formalize the process for Plone Foundation sponsorship handling, recording, payment, and renewals
+- implement a new content and workflow process for Plone Foundation sponsorship record keeping, handling, recording, payment, and renewals

-- try (where it makes sense) to systematize the planning and hosting of Plone events, including conferences and sprints, e.g. with simple document templates, checklists, and timelines
+- continue to refine and systematize the planning and hosting of Plone events, including conferences and sprints, e.g. with simple document templates, checklists, and timelines

 What I think I can add to the Plone Foundation